 Once the initial review of the Technical Proposals is complete, short-listed firms will be asked to make a presentation to the Selection Committee, at a place and time specified by the University, which will further define the firm's qualifications to undertake and complete the Project successfully.
 The Selection Committee may choose to ask individual firms to address specific areas or questions that arise during the review of the Technical Proposals.
-The time allotted to each firm for the presentation and interview shall not exceed 90 minutes (10 minutes for setup, 45 minutes for presentation, 25 minutes for questions and 10 minutes for breakdown).
+The time allotted to each firm for the presentation and interview shall not exceed 60 minutes (45 minutes for presentation, 15 minutes for questions).
 The format of the firm's presentation during the interview session is at the discretion of the proposer; however, firms should be wary of complex electronic presentations.
-Any time beyond your ten minutes for setup will be subtracted from your presentation time.
 All members of the Selection Committee will be present during the formal interview.
 Firms shall address any questions, prior to the interview, to the University's Point of Contact.
-Firms shall not contact any members of the Selection Committee.
+Firms shall not contact any members of the Selection Committee or anyone in the Architectural firm.